paper-trail-gem/paper_trail/README.md

 are used, then a partial FKC is no longer needed.
 So, a normal FKC can be written in any RDBMS, but it remains impractical to maintain so many FKCs.

-Some applications choose to handle this problem by "soft-deleting" version records, i.e. marking them as deleted instead of actually deleting them.
+Some applications choose to handle this problem by "soft-deleting" versioned records, i.e. marking them as deleted instead of actually deleting them.
+This completely prevents `id` reuse, but adds complexity to the application.
 In most applications, this is the only known practical solution to the `id` reuse problem.

 ## 4. Saving More Information About Versions